 The Benefits of the Terpene Beta-Caryophyllene: Final Thoughts

-With so many benefits, it seems we should all be trying to consume more beta-caryophyllene.
-Fortunately, this terpene is a significant component of many different cannabis strains as well as several dietary sources.
+With so many benefits, it seems we should all try to consume more beta-caryophyllene.
+Fortunately, this terpene is a significant component of many different cannabis strains, as well as several dietary sources.

-However, research has shown that beta-caryophyllene may be more effective in lower doses, at least for treating inflammation.
+However, research has shown that beta-caryophyllene is potentially effective in lower doses, at least for treating inflammation.
 So, whether you get your beta-caryophyllene from food, marijuana, or both, enjoy in moderation for the maximum benefit.